zkLinkProtocol/zklink-docs/docs/FAQ.md

 Yes.
 All of zkLink's smart contracts are audited by Certik.
 You can refer to [*zkLink V1 audit report*](https://github.com/zkLinkProtocol/zklink-audit-report) for complete audit report.

-## What is ZKL

-> **Q. What is ZKL?**

-ZKL (*unreleased yet*) is the governance token of zkLink, and is an ERC-20 token.
-The total supply of ZKL is 1,000,000,000.
-More details about token economy will be released at a later time.

-> **Q. How can users acquire ZKL?**

-1. Provide liquidity / become a staking node: user can provide liquidity to trading pairs, or pledge idle tokens on zkLink and get ZKL as rewards.
-2. Campaigns and community reward: users who offer constructive suggestions or make contribution to product design / community / resource referral will be rewarded with ZKL.
-3. Becoming a staking node: users can compete for the role of the staking node by locking ZKL, and will win ZKL as rewards.

-> **Q. How holders of ZKL benefit from it?**

-1. Better transaction fee offers: for ZKL holders, zkLink will exempt part of transaction fees in forms of subsidies or direct discount.
-2. Get airdrop: those who have been holding ZKL for a considerable time can expect irregularly airdrop as a reward.
-3. Proposal initiation and voting: users can participate in our DAO governance by holding ZKL, and can initiate a proposal by burning certain amount of ZKL.
-4. Becoming the staking node: users can compete for the role of the staking node by locking ZKL, and will win ZKL as rewards.

 ## How to setup and play with zkLink?